Driver's license: Venezuela

 Third Degree License (motor vehicles for the private transportation of persons, with a capacity of up to nine seats, including that of the driver; vehicles destined to the transport of load, whose maximum weight does not exceed two thousand five hundred kilograms): Type "A", to people over sixteen years and under eighteen, subject to the special legal regime; Type "B", to persons over eighteen years of age.

 Fourth and Fifth Degree Licenses: To persons over 21 years of age to drive vehicles with a capacity of up to nine seats destined for public transport of passengers and cargo vehicles, whose maximum weight does not exceed six thousand kilograms.
 Persons over twenty-five years old, to drive all types of vehicles whatever their capacity or use.

 Organ donations

 Licensing departments in many countries add an organ donation option on application forms.
 Sometimes a small picture of a heart or the term Organ Donor is printed on the driving permit, to indicate the holder's agreement to donate their organs in case of sudden death, such as after a collision.

 In the United States, this is governed by the Uniform Anatomical Gift Act.
-In New Zealand and the Republic of Ireland, willingness to donate organs for transplant is also listed on driving permits.
+In New Zealand and Ireland, willingness to donate organs for transplant is also listed on driving permits.
 In Australia, the system of notating organ donation requests on permits was replaced in July 2005 with a national registration system and the issue of special cards.
 In Great Britain (England, Wales and Scotland), code "115" is printed on the reverse of their driving permit to indicate that details are on the National Health Service (NHS) Organ Donor Register.